nightsel/Coding-projects/readme.md

 The `docs` folder contains the built website code for https://nightsel.github.io/Coding-projects/ .
 The source React project, built with Vite, is in the `vite-project` folder.
+Audio player documentation is in [this link](https://github.com/nightsel/Coding-projects/blob/main/homedocumentation/audio.md).

 Folder `leetcode` contains the codes I made for practice on https://leetcode.com/problemset/ .